How to Socialise your Puppy

 What is puppy socialisation?

-Puppy socialisation is when you introduce your puppy to a variety of everyday things and activities that equip them with the skills they need for a normal life.
-That includes people, other dogs, noises, environments, objects, and experiences.
+Puppy socialisation involves introducing your puppy to a wide range of experiences and stimuli that help them adapt to everyday life.
+This includes exposure to different people, other dogs, various noises, diverse environments and various objects.
 This is best done in the first four months of their life when they are at their most adaptable.

 Can you socialise a puppy before vaccination?